incakoala/simple-blackjack/README.md

 * [python3](https://www.python.org/downloads/)
 * [pytest](https://pypi.org/project/pytest/)
     * Install pytest by running `pip3 install pytest` at project's root
-    * Check that it was successfully installed `pytest --version`
+    * Check that it was successfully installed: `pytest --version`

 ### Run
 1. Navigate to the root of the folder where this README is located
 2. Run the program by typing `python3 src/blackjack.py` on the command line
+    > or run the file directly using your IDE

 ### Test
 #### Automated tests